 (The Roman reconstructions)

-Back in the mists of time, Vienna was Vindobona: one of the chain of locations established to guard Rome’s frontier with those pesky German tribes.
+Back in the mists of time, Vienna was Vindobona: a large Roman military camp and settlement established to guard the empire’s frontier.

 Remarkably, follow the Danube downriver out of Vienna for about 40km and you reach the location of an even bigger Roman town and military base.

-Carnuntum is where, for example, the 14th and 15th Legions kept the German tribes at bay (think the opening scenes of Gladiator).
+Carnuntum is where, for example, the 14th and 15th Legions kept those pesky German tribes at bay (think the opening scenes of Gladiator).

 This architectural park has various historical sites to visit, including extensive reconstructions, a museum, and two amphitheatres.
 And, for some reason, an awful lot of ground squirrels.